The Desert X 2023 exhibition is free and open to all. Below is a range of resources and FAQ to make your visit safe, and inspiring.

 How to experience Desert X?

-For those new to Desert X, the exhibition is conceptualized as a self-guided outdoor experience where you determine the start and end point of your journey.
+Desert X is an exhibition conceptualized as a self-guided outdoor experience where you determine the start and end point of your journey.
 You can make a day of it to visit each site or visit as many sites as you choose – it’s all up to you.
-For Desert X diehards, you may notice some minor changes this year, but never fear, the experience will be just as inspiring and exhilarating!
-Below is some information that may answer many of your questions while planning your trip this year.
+For Desert X diehards, you may notice some minor changes from one year to another, but never fear, the experience will be just as inspiring and exhilarating!
+Below is some information that may answer many of your questions while planning your trip.
 Learn more about Desert X here.

-The entire exhibition is free thanks to generous contributions from donors, foundations, and corporate sponsors.
-If you would like to make a donation please visit Support in our website’s top menu.
+The entire exhibition is free thanks to generous contributions from donors, foundations, and sponsors.
+If you would like to make a donation please visit Donate in our website’s top menu.

-Visiting hours for the installations are sunrise to sunset Monday through Sunday, unless otherwise noted.
-Please check desertx.org for updated opening hours.
+Visiting hours for the installations are usually sunrise to sunset Monday through Sunday, unless otherwise noted.

 Art locations & maps

 Desert X art installations are meant to be experienced from a variety of perspectives and points of view.
-Desert X will, on request, make all reasonable modifications to ensure that people with disabilities can access and enjoy the exhibition.
-To request a reasonable modification, contact us at firstname.lastname@example.org.
+During the exhibition, Desert X will, on request, make all reasonable modifications to ensure that people with disabilities can access and enjoy the exhibition.
+To request a reasonable modification, contact us at email@example.com.

 Visit the Desert X Hub